Running Jobs

 Specify the maximum value for --ntasks-per-node

-as an sbatch option/specification for a batch job and execute multiple serial processes within a one-node batch job.
+as a sbatch option/specification for a batch job and execute multiple serial processes within a one-node batch job.
 This works best if all the processes are estimated to take approximately the same amount of time to complete because the batch job waits to exit until all the processes finish.
 The basic template for the job script would be:

 #!/bin/bash